Time-Varying Multi-Seasonal AR Models: Time-varying multi-seasonal AR processes

 We use the conditional likelihood function of the seasonal AR model based on the regression formulation in \eqref{eq:dynamic_AR_multiplied_out}, conditional on $p_{\max}$ pre-sample values $y_{0},y_{-1},\ldots,y_{-p_{\max}+1}$ where $p_{\max}$ is the maximal lag order in $\v x_{t}$.
-Conditioning on pre-sample observations is typically unproblematic in purely regular AR models or seasonal models for quarterly or monthly data when working with sufficiently long datasets.
-For seasonal data observed at high frequency, this assumption can lead to a substantial information loss as the number of lost initial observations quickly becomes large for hourly or higher frequency data.
-An alternative approach is to use the exact likelihood \citep{hamilton2020time} to avoid the loss of initial data.
-However, this is computationally costly, particularly in AR models with multiple seasonalities, and we leave this to future work.
+An alternative approach is to use the exact likelihood \citep{hamilton2020time} to avoid the loss of initial data, or to infer the initial observations as a separate step in the algorithm.

 In summary, the seasonal AR model with dynamic shrinkage priors is